 1. Share a third-party piece that highlights your company’s culture

 Your public relations team works really, really hard getting placements in influential outlets, so when one does write about your company, you have to take full advantage of it.
-Sharing those posts makes for a great sponsored update because instead of you telling the world how great your company is, a trusted third-party is.
+Sharing those posts makes for great sponsored content because instead of you telling the world how great your company is, a trusted third-party is.

 2. Challenge your target audience

 Smart, driven people can’t resist a challenge, and those are the exact type of people most companies are looking to attract.
-Take advantage of that by challenging your target market through your sponsored updates.
+Take advantage of that by challenging your target market through your sponsored content.

 3. Use videos to go viral and get people talking about you.

 If your sponsored content has a link to a YouTube video that can play right in a user’s feed (most can), it generates a 75 percent higher share rate on average, meaning a better chance of your content going viral.
 And that means thousands more people talking about you and your company.

 4. A post that’s just helpful to the job seeker

 It doesn’t always have to be about selling your company.
 There’s a lot of value in sponsoring content that is helpful to job seekers.
 If the public starts seeing your LinkedIn page as a valuable content producer, it’ll both build the popularity and likeability of your page.